Miroslav Stoch: Slavia Prague

 On 11 August 2017, Stoch joined Czech club Slavia Prague.
 He refused offers from Spain, France, Russia and wealthy clubs in the Near East.
 The main reason for this choice was Slavia's big chance of qualification into the Champions League group stage via upcoming play-off round against APOEL.
 Stoch played in both play-off matches but could not help his new club to qualify to group stage.
 After the 0–2 loss in Cyprus and 0–0 draw at home, in which Stoch was subbed off after half-time because of injury, Slavia was eliminated from the Champions League and entered 2017–18 UEFA Europa League group stage.
 On 20 September 2017 after the 5–1 victory against Třinec in MOL Cup Stoch shouted, with Slavia fans, "Smrt Spartě" ("Death to Sparta") and was called before the Czech Football League's Disciplinary Commission.

 He scored a goal as Slavia Prague won the 2017–18 Czech Cup final 3–1 against FK Jablonec on 9 May 2018.

 On 21 November 2018, Stoch signed a new three-year contract with Slavia, keeping him at the club until June 2022.
 On 28 June 2019, Stoch was given permission by Slavia to fly to Greece to discuss a potential move to PAOK.
 The following day, Slavia confirmed that Stoch had moved to PAOK.

 Return to PAOK

 On 29 June 2019, PAOK officially announced the signing of Stoch on a three-year contract for a transfer fee estimated in the region of €1.5 million with an annual fee of €750,000 (plus bonuses).

 On 3 August 2020, Stoch announced that he had tested positive for COVID-19, a day after PAOK had announced that a member of the first-team had been infected.
 Two weeks later, the club announced that Stoch's contract was terminated by mutual consent.

 Zagłębie Lubin

 On 1 February 2021 he joined Zagłębie Lubin.
 He was released at the end of his contract in June 2021.

 Slovan Liberec

 On 22 September 2021 he joined FC Slovan Liberec.

 Motorlet Prague

 On 17 September 2022 Stoch made his debut for Motorlet Prague in a 3–1 home win against Sokol Hostouň.

+FC Nitra

+Ahead of the 2026–27 season, Stoch signed a contract with FC Nitra and will therefore play in the third tier of Slovak football.
+He returned to the club after 18 years.
+He made his first appearance for FC Nitra's reserve team due to a lack of match fitness.
+He subsequently made his league debut for the first team, coming on as a substitute.
+In the second round of the Slovak Cup, he captained FC Nitra.